Message from the Head of School

 The W. L. Gilbert Trust International Program had its inaugural year in August of 2013.
 I am invigorated by this work and impassioned by the vision of The Gilbert School as a true global education environment that brings 21st century skills to our international students.
 TGS presents a great opportunity for your children to have their horizons expanded by experiencing the multicultural atmosphere that now exists at The Gilbert School.

-Principal, Susan Sojka, assisted by Curriculum Director, Debra Lewis, Director of Pupil Services, Julie McDougall and Dean of Students, Maura Hurley bring to The Gilbert School a wealth of knowledge in curriculum and instruction.
+Principal, Susan Sojka, assisted by High School Associate Principal, Debra Lewis, Director of Student Services, Julie McDougall and Middle School Associate Principal, Maura Hurley bring to The Gilbert School a wealth of knowledge in curriculum and instruction.
 As a team, we introduced higher rigor and standards to our school.
 We worked with staff through professional development to incorporate project based learning, introduction of Advanced Placement Classes and forged a direction for curriculum and instruction that would raise student achievement.
 Our initiatives have earned us recognition as a Silver Medal School, ranking among the top ten percent of high schools in America.
 We have high expectations as we continue to introduce new courses and programs that emphasize Global Education that will enhance the education of our students.

 The staff at The Gilbert School takes great pride in their work and we are dedicated to making the school a successful learning environment.
 William L. Gilbert founded The Gilbert School for the purpose of providing instruction "for the improvement of mankind by affording such assistance and means of educating the young as will help them to become good citizens."
 I see that spirit alive today in our staff and student body.